Rjmoodie/yardpass-upgrade/Ideation/landing-page.md

 ### 7. Beta Testing / Early Access Section

 **Headline:**
-"Be Part of the YardPass Journey"
+"Be Part of the Liventix Journey"

 **Subheadline:**
 "Join our beta program and get exclusive perks"